eric-deau/Weathernaut/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Hi my name is Vishav!
 I am excited for this project
-* Hi my name is Eric and I am not tall.
+* Hi my name is Eric and I am not that tall
 * Hi, my name is Derek and I don't do well during extreme weather events.
 * ======
 *